MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 Storyline is built on the same content and conversation platform as community messages in Viva Engage.
 Therefore, you can use the same tools for storyline that you use for monitoring and governance.

-* Use eDiscovery through the compliance portal for Native Mode networks.
+* Use eDiscovery in the compliance portal for Native Mode networks.
-* Storyline content is available through [network export](eac-manage-data.md).
+* Export storyline content through [network export](eac-manage-data.md).
-* Files shared through storyline are stored in OneDrive.
+* Files shared through storyline are stored on OneDrive.
 Shared files are subject to any governance you already have in place.
 * Storylines supports the same [Report a conversation](/viva/engage/manage-viva-engage-groups/configure-conversation-reporting) feature that's available for community conversations.
 * Microsoft Purview Communications Compliance (E5): Use AI to monitor conversations for bullying, harassment, or topics that are against usage policy.